mit-acl/dpgo_ros/README.md

 The following example runs the asynchronous version of dpgo on the sphere dataset:
 ```
+# run demo on example g2o dataset
-roslaunch dpgo_ros asapp_demo.launch
+roslaunch dpgo_ros asapp_demo.launch local_initialization_method:=Odometry RGD_stepsize:=0.2
 ```
-Details of asynchronous optimization is described in the following paper.
+In the command, the `RGD_stepsize` argument controls the local stepsize of agents during asynchronous optimization.
+More details of this method is described in the following paper.

 Y.Tian, A. Koppel, A. S. Bedi, J. P. How.  [**Asynchronous and Parallel Distributed Pose Graph Optimization**](https://arxiv.org/abs/2003.03281), in IEEE Robotics and Automation Letters, 2020, **honorable mention for 2020 RA-L best paper**.